 Unfortunately some platforms don't allow you to export data.
 However, there are workarounds.
 If you search online for information on exporting from Wix or Medium, you'll find guides on how to do so.

 Another option is to use web scraping software.
-For example, I previously worked for ParseHub which allows you to scrape up to 200 pages for free.
+For example, I previously worked for a software company called ParseHub which allow you to scrape up to 200 pages for free.

 2. Review the export file and ensure it's in XML format

 As a reminder, you can import the following into HubSpot: title, post body, URL, publish date, author, tags/categories, status, meta description, featured images, and comments.

 Check your export file and make sure that everything looks as expected.
 If you need to clean up lots of data, it might be easier to work in a format other than XML.
 Look online for XML to CSV converters (or viceversa) to work with your data in different format.

 It'll be easier to add in featured images to a file than to have to click into each blog post to add them later on, for example!

 This HubSpot guide has detailed information on importing your blog posts into HubSpot.
 You'll need to choose if you want to publish the blog posts or save them as drafts to publish at a later date.